Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 - Richland Creek near Witts Springs

-- Blanchard Springs bridge near Mountain View
+- Blanchard Springs Bridge near Mountain View

 - Withrow Springs State Park in Huntsville